SALE Out of Stock

 Description

-• Hospital-grade wound care, burn gel sachets, sodium chloride eyewash ampoules, multiple dressing sizes, nitrile gloves and a disposable face shield — everything a supervising teacher needs to respond properly until professional help arrives
+• Hospital-grade wound care, burn gel sachets, sodium chloride eyewash ampoules, multiple dressing sizes, nitrile gloves, and disposable face shield Everything a supervising teacher needs to respond to playground falls, burns, eye contamination, and soft tissue injuries properly — before professional help arrives.
+Nothing selected for price.
+Everything selected for what actually happens when children are in your care away from the school building.

 Workplace Compliant